SiNoWu/starter-hugo-research-group/content/publication/journal-article/index.md

 ---
 title: Analysis of 10,000 ESTs from lymphocytes of the cynomolgus monkey to  improve our understanding of its immune system
 publication_types:
   - "2"
 authors:
-  - admin
+  - Weihua-Chen
   - X.-X.Wang
   - W.Lin
   - X.-W. He